awsdocs/amazon-glacier-developer-guide/doc_source/api-vault-notifications-put.md

 ## Description<a name="api-vault-notifications-put-description"></a>

 Retrieving an archive and a vault inventory are asynchronous operations in Amazon Glacier for which you must first initiate a job and wait for the job to complete before you can download the job output\.
-Most Amazon Glacier jobs take about four hours to complete\.
 You can configure a vault to post a message to an Amazon Simple Notification Service \(Amazon SNS\) topic when these jobs complete\.
 You can use this operation to set notification configuration on the vault\.
 For more information, see [Configuring Vault Notifications in Amazon Glacier](configuring-notifications.md)\.

 To configure vault notifications, send a PUT request to the `notification-configuration` subresource of the vault\.
 A notification configuration is specific to a vault; therefore, it is also referred to as a vault subresource\.
 The request should include a JSON document that provides an Amazon Simple Notification Service \(Amazon SNS\) topic and the events for which you want Amazon Glacier to send notifications to the topic\.

 You can configure a vault to publish a notification for the following vault events:
 + **`ArchiveRetrievalCompleted`—** This event occurs when a job that was initiated for an archive retrieval is completed \([Initiate Job \(POST jobs\)](api-initiate-job-post.md)\)\.
 The status of the completed job can be `Succeeded` or `Failed`\.
 The notification sent to the SNS topic is the same output as returned from [Describe Job \(GET JobID\)](api-describe-job-get.md)\.
 + **`InventoryRetrievalCompleted`—** This event occurs when a job that was initiated for an inventory retrieval is completed \([Initiate Job \(POST jobs\)](api-initiate-job-post.md)\)\.
 The status of the completed job can be `Succeeded` or `Failed`\.
 The notification sent to the SNS topic is the same output as returned from [Describe Job \(GET JobID\)](api-describe-job-get.md)\.

 Amazon SNS topics must grant permission to the vault to be allowed to publish notifications to the topic\.